 - (1) Unless special provision is made with the appropriate Air Traffic Control (ATC) unit handling the drone activity, the provision of an Air Traffic Service (ATS) to a drone shall be transparent to the Air Traffic Controller.
-In other words, the controller shall not have to do anything different in the use of R/T or landlines etc. than he would for other aircraft under his control, nor should he have to apply different rules or work to different criteria. - (2) The RPA Operator who has obtained a CAA Remote Pilot Aircraft Operation Approval, shall comply with all conditions indicated on the approval. - (3) The RPA Operator shall comply with all ATC Clearances and instructions from the ATC unit and with the minimum equipment requirements applicable to the airspace within which they intend to operate. - (4) On first contact with the ATC Unit, the drone operator shall ensure that air traffic controllers are fully aware that they are dealing with a drone flight.
-The ATC unit may decide to allocate the drone Pilot with a Special Call-sign or transponder code to highlight they are operating a drone. - (5) Where "special provisions or conditions" are agreed to with the ATC unit, it is essential that these shall not reduce the situational awareness of other airspace users. - (6) To comply with ATC instructions in a timescale comparable with that of a manned aircraft, it is imperative that the capability of taking immediate active control of the aircraft exists at all times. - (7) Any requirement for special equipment (e.g. SSR Transponder Mode S) mandated for manned aircraft in certain airspace shall also be mandated as a minimum requirement for a drone intending to fly in such airspace.
+In other words, the controller shall not have to do anything different in the use of R/T or landlines etc. than he would for other aircraft under his control, nor should he have to apply different rules or work to different criteria. - (2) The RPA Operator who has obtained a CAA Remote Pilot Aircraft Operation Approval, shall comply with all conditions indicated on the approval. - (3) The RPA Operator shall comply with all ATC Clearances and instructions from the ATC unit and with the minimum equipment requirements applicable to the airspace within which they intend to operate. - (4) On first contact with the ATC Unit, the drone operator shall ensure that the ATC are fully aware that they are dealing with a drone flight.
+The ATC unit may decide to allocate the drone Pilot with a Special Call-sign or transponder code to highlight they are operating a drone. - (5) Where "special provisions or conditions" are agreed to with the ATC unit, it is essential that these shall not reduce the situational awareness of other airspace users. - (6) To comply with ATC instructions in a timescale comparable with that of a manned aircraft, it is imperative that the capability of taking immediate active control of the aircraft exists at all times. - (7) Any requirement for special equipment (e.g. SSR Transponder Mode S) mandated for manned aircraft in certain airspace shall also be mandated as a minimum requirement for a drone intending to fly in such airspace. - (8) All RPA operations over 150kg (MTOW) shall be equipped with approved radio communications equipment, navigational equipment (GPS) and SSR Transponder Mode S.